 Thankfully, there are many HVAC solutions to fight airborne germs and viruses.
 We recommend pursuing a combination of filtration, ventilation and purification options.
 This is because your indoor air quality does impact your family’s ability to stay healthy.

 The previously mentioned whole-home humidifiers are a great step to fight against illness.
 Studies show that when your humidity is low, you’re more likely to have flu virus particles in your home.
 Ensuring that your home is in the ideal humidity range will help keep occupants healthy and aid in reducing virus particles.
 Additionally, air purifiers help reduce the amount of germs in the air.
 Similar to humidifiers, whole-home purifiers are wildly more efficient and successful at protecting your home compared to standalone units.

-Because of this, you should take a two-pronged approach to healthy air before the cold and flu season fully arrives, and to better protect your indoor space from the novel coronavirus.
+Because of this, you should take a two-pronged approach to Autumn indoor air quality solutions before the cold and flu season fully arrives, and to better protect your indoor space from the novel coronavirus.